 The subject property is approximately 12 acres in size and is undeveloped.
-The property is roughly rhomboidal in shape and generally descends in elevation from where is abuts Pittsburg Road to its southern boundary that abuts a row of lots that abut Sykes Road.
+The property is roughly rhomboidal is shape and generally descends in elevation where is abuts Pittsburg Road to is southern boundary that abuts a row of lots that abut Sykes Road.
 The property itself does not abut Sykes Road.
 There are two wetland areas that divide the property into three segments.
 Some roads stub to the property along the long sides of the rhombus such as Westboro Way on the west side and Edna Barr Lane on the east side.
-Also, Meadowview Drive on the NW side and Barr Avenue on the SE side abut the property along the sides of those streets.
+Also, Meadowview Drive on the NW side and Barr Avenue on the SE side abut the property along their sides.

-This property was annexed recently (file Annexation A.5.21) via Ordinance No. 3281 adopted by the City of St. Helens in March of this year.
+This property is was annexed recently (file Annexation A.5.21) via Ordinance No. 3281 adopted by the City of St. Helens in March of this year.